 About

-As a registered Architect, with over 15 years experience, I am currently in private practice leading inclusive, community-focused projects internationally.
+As a registered Architect, I am currently in private practice leading inclusive, community-focused projects internationally.
 My work spans across new, adaptive reuse, and conservation projects, shaped by roles in both private practice and the NSW Government Architect’s Office.
-My focus is on creating engaging and inclusive spaces for all and I am particularly interested in finding new uses for old places.
+My practice is guided by the belief that architecture can strengthen community identity and foster inclusion for people of all genders, abilities and cultural backgrounds.

 Growing up in southwest Sydney, along a major artery that coursed with the lifeblood of a coalescence of communities, I grew to love urban spaces, with a curiosity for how the built environment could help (or hinder) fostering community connectedness.
 Studying architecture was a natural progression, beginning with an architecture degree (with Honours) at the University of New South Wales.
-I then strengthened this with a Masters in Heritage Conservation at the University of Sydney, which culminated in a report on Luminosity and Urbanity: Neon Signage and Metropolitan Sydney.
+I then strengthened this with a Masters in Heritage Conservation at the University of Sydney.

 I have been awarded a Byera Hadley Travelling Scholarship from the NSW Architects Registration Board, to study the topic of Re-Imagining Mosques: The Intersection of Inclusive Architecture and Urban Design.
 Broadly, the research looks at the important role architecture can play in bringing communities together and fostering inclusion through the built environment.